 While ACDP remains committed to finding solutions to the land issue in the country that are informed by principles of justice, reconciliation, good stewardship (as opposed to corrupt and abusive practices), restitution and restoration, it will not support this motion.

-ISSUED BY: STEVE SWART MP
+SPEECH BY: STEVE SWART MP

 6 December 2018